-Other income includes chequing service charges, non-sufficient funds and overdraft fees, prepayment penalties, commissions on credit cards, CUMIS profit sharing, commission revenue and other miscellaneous revenue.
+Other income includes chequing service charges, non-sufficient funds and overdraft fees, prepayment penalties, commissions on credit cards, CUMIS profit sharing on the Company's sale of insurance, commission revenue and other miscellaneous revenue.

 Fees and commissions are recognized on an accrual basis when the service has been provided.
 Performance-linked fees or fee components are recognized when the performance criteria are fulfilled.